-This summer, attended a speed reading class offered by Iris.
-This post is a short review of my impression of the class.
+This summer, I attended a speed reading class offered by Iris.
+This post is a short review of the class.
 The goal is both to help people evaluate whether the class is right for them and to refresh my memory of the material.

 (Note: I started this blog post shortly after the class but it was left partially finished due to other events distracting me from blogging.
 However, I’m recently began rereading Getting Things Done — something that I attempted because of my increased reading speed — and decided to close the loop by finishing the review and posting it.)

 The class was offered at a hotel in downtown Boston and started at 10:00 in the morning and ran for 5 hours with two half hour breaks.
-There were 10 students in the class which I was told for smaller than the usual number.
-There was an eclectic mix of people including a firefighter hoping to study for exams more efficiently, a 17 year old student at Philips Academy, and a gentleman preparing for med school.
+There were 10 students in the class which, I was told for smaller than the usual number.
+They were an eclectic mix of people including a firefighter hoping to study for exams more efficiently, a 17 year old student at Philips Academy, and a gentleman preparing for med school.
 There was only 1 female student, which our instructor said was an unusual gender ratio.

 The class aimed to teach 3 skills of reading: speed, comprehension, and retention.
 Our instructor had a background in linguistics and did a good job providing background.
 The average adult reader reads at 150 – 250 WPM.
 Most people top out at 1000 WPM.
 A few people can read at 2500 WPM but our instructor felt that those people were naturally gifted and that wasn’t a realistic goal.
 Interestingly, people read faster in the 1980s — then the average speed was 250-350 WPM.